-2022-24 Goal Ideas SMART Measures

-Healt h Equity

-Expanding the reach of the Stepping On evidence-based wellness program within communities of color decreasing the risk of injury and death from falling for older adults of color.
-Develop specific marketing tools to draw interest towards the program from residents of color.
-Identify at least three new partner locations to host Stepping-On sessions within neighborhoods where residents of color predominate.
+2022-24 Goal Ideas SMART Measures Health Equity Expand the reach of the Stepping-On Evidence- Based Prevention Program [EBPP] within Develop specific marketing tools to draw interest towards the program from residents of color. communities of color to decrease the risk of injury and death from falling for older adults of color.
 Utilizing new marketing tools, recruit new participants to join Stepping-On classes, increasing participation among residents of color in Stepping-On classes by 20% in each year.

-Collaboration 8 & Communication

-Strengthen the network of agencies working toward better health for older adults.
-Increase education among the network about evidence-based prevention programs and how partner agencies can host or become trained leaders.
-Expand health promotion and wellness offerings through virtual workshops and mailed toolkits.
-MCDA will work with community partners to host an annual MKE Wellness Symposium attracting 70 participants each year.
-Stakeholder participants will indicate increased awareness of EBPPs and at least 1 new agency will offer an EBPP each year.
-Develop or adapt at least three existing health & wellness programs to a virtual / mail-in format.

-Dimension of Wellness

-Rebuild the network of trained facilitators for the Stepping-On Falls Prevention program by partnering with the Milwaukee County Falls Prevention Coalition to reach past and new partners from organizations including: health systems, health departments, senior housing facilities, or other community-based partners.
-(Physical) By 2024 identify at least 3 new partners to train a minimum of 6 people as Stepping On facilitators who will each host a minimum of 3 workshops.
+Collaboration & Communication Strengthen the network of agencies working toward better health for older adults.
+Increase connections among the network to expand the reach of Evidence-Based Prevention Programs.
+In order to attract new and hard to reach audiences, expand the offering of Evidence Based Prevention Programs through virtual courses and mailed toolkits.
+Work with community partners to host a second MKE Wellness Symposium in 2022.
+During the event share information about the evidence-based prevention programs and how partner agencies can host or become trained leaders.
+In 2022 and 2023, expand marketing and promotion efforts of newly developed virtual and mailed tool kit offerings among community networks and partners.
+By the end of 2024, complete an evaluation of these new formats and their effectiveness in reaching new audiences.
+Dimension of Wellness Rebuild the network of trained facilitators for the Stepping-On Falls Prevention program by partnering with the Milwaukee County Falls Prevention Coalition to reach past and new partners from organizations including health systems, health departments, senior housing facilities, or other community partners (Physical).
+By 2024 identify at least 3 new partners to train a minimum of 6 people as Stepping On facilitators who will each host a minimum of 3 workshops.